 The Delta Works were built by Rijkswaterstaat to protect the Netherlands against flooding.
 In total, the Delta Works consist of three sluices, six dams and six storm surge barriers.

 Flood protection is a never-ending task in this country.
 One of Rijkswaterstaat’s responsibilities is therefore to raise public awareness of the risks of flooding in the Netherlands.
 One of the ways we raise awareness and keep people informed is with news reports on our website and our social media channels.
 In 2018, for example, we posted frequent reports on the New Years storm on January 2 and 3 (with a live blog) and the peak water level in the Rhine near Lobith.

 The Watersnood museum in Ouwerkerk is devoted to the events during and after the flood of 1953.
 In addition to describing the facts and circumstances of the flood, the museum also raises visitors' awareness of what they can do to improve their safety.
 For example, one section of the museum is devoted to explaining to children and adults what they will need to take with them if flooding forces them to flee to the attic of their home.

-Overstroom ik? is a website on which people can check whether they are living in a high-risk area.
+Overstroom ik?, roughly translated to 'Do I submerse?', is a website on which people can check whether they are living in a high-risk area.
 By entering their postal code, visitors to the site can see how high the water will rise in the event of a flood where they live.
 The site also provides tips and recommendations.
 For example, what is the best response to a threat of flooding: to evacuate or to stay where you are?